jschrier/blog/_posts/2023-05-20-Autodidact-guide-to-electronic-music.md

 - (15 July 2024) [Glicol](https://glicol.org) is a minimalist programming language for music generation, designed for live coding.
 Really slick: You specify a graph, not unlike modular synthesis.
 Has built-in oscillators and filters.
 Specifying notes and duration is not so clear in the tutorial, but a [youtube video](https://www.youtube.com/watch?v=LA78okAHtlM&list=PLT4REhRBWaOOrLQxCg5Uw97gEpN-woo1c&index=2) and the [author's GPT-4 prompt](https://github.com/chaosprint/glicol/discussions/125) help clarify some of this.

+# Digital Signal Processsing

+- (03 Oct 2024) [Jonathan Dubois](https://scholar.google.com/citations?user=0WXE25AAAAAJ&hl=en&oi=ao) asks: *I do have a dumb question about analog synthesizers though..
+Aside from the cool factor of actual analog, where are the open source digital patch panels?  it doesnt seem like it should be that hard to compute pretty much anything you want in real time.*

+Indeed, it's a thing.

+- I've seen the [DaisySeed](https://electro-smith.com/products/daisy-seed)-based [https://electro-smith.com/products/patch] as one example.

+- Somewhat less polished in terms of final product is the [Pico Audio Development Kit](https://github.com/DatanoiseTV/PicoADK-Hardware?tab=readme-ov-file)

+- Closely related: The [VultDSP](https://www.vult-dsp.com/vult-language) language (supported on the PicoADK)

+- The [Digital Signal Processing Primer](https://amzn.to/4dIAbNF) has been languishing in my cart for a few years, as has [Hamming's Digital Filters](https://amzn.to/4gZ7ejx) book.